 Most commonly when we think of construction play, we think of building blocks or other commercial construction sets but construction play also includes activities such as;

 - Building a blanket fort

 - Building sand castles

-- Add a range of open ended materials to your child’s block play (or other construction sets) – pieces of vinyl, pieces of fabric, balls of wool, small tiles, shells, bottle tops, lengths of ribbon, planks of wood, stones.
+1. Add a range of open ended loose materials to your child’s block play (or to other construction sets) – pieces of vinyl, pieces of fabric, balls of wool, small tiles, shells, bottle tops, lengths of ribbon, planks of wood, stones.

-- Adding open ended materials to playdough play – matchsticks, popsticks, patty pans, lengths of curling ribbon, googly eyes, buttons, sequins.
+10. Adding open ended materials to clay or playdough – matchsticks, popsticks, patty pans, lengths of curling ribbon, googly eyes, buttons, sequins.

-- Set preschool aged children ‘tasks’ which require them to work together to develop co-operative and language skills.
+11. Set preschool aged children building challenges which require them to work together to develop co-operative and language skills.

 12. Teach preschoolers and primary school aged children to weave, finger knit or sew.